-Step 2.
-Allocation to Latent Family Profile and Determining Measurement Error parenting-related factors (Table 3).
-Families in profile 1 reported significantly more child emotional problems and hyperactivity symptoms, and caregivers had lower levels of education and were younger at the time the target child was born, when compared to families in profile 2.
-Thus, we labelled profile 1 as "high risk" and profile 2 as "low risk" profile (i.e., relative to the other profile) (Figure S5.1, Supplement 5).
-We explored whether these profiles differed on child- and family other than the profile allocators (Table 4).
-The profiles did not differ on the percentage of families allocated to the intervention condition, but they did differ on minority status, percentage of single caregivers and DB at T1.
-Families in the high risk profile were more often majority and single caregiver-families of which the child scored higher on DB at pretest than families in the low risk profile.
+Step 2: Allocation to Latent Family Profile and Determining Measurement Error

+Families in the two profiles scored significantly different on all child risk factors and on most family risk factors (except for caregiver depression) but did not differ with regard to parenting-related factors (Table 3).
+Families in Profile 1 reported significantly more child emotional problems and hyperactivity symptoms, and caregivers had lower levels of education and were younger at the time the target child was born when compared to families in Profile 2.
+Thus, we labeled Profile 1 as "high risk" and Profile 2 as "low risk" profile (i.e., relative to the other profile; Supplemental Figure S5.1).
+We explored whether these profiles differed on child and family other than the profile allocators (Table 4).
+The profiles did not differ on the percentage of families allocated to the intervention condition, but they did differ on minority status, the percentage of single caregivers and DB at T1.
+Families in the high-risk profile were more often majority and single caregiver families, of which the child scored higher on DB at pretest than families in the low-risk profile.